Drinking and riding don’t mix

 TIER e-scooters already come with best-in-class safety features which minimise the risks to riders and the public.
 Things like prominent indicator lights, shock absorbers and a large front wheel, which provides greater stability.
 Our scooters also have triple brakes and a double kickstand which means TIER leads the sector in safe stopping-distance and wind topple tests.

 Yet when it comes to curbing drink-riding, we’ve gone the extra mile by rolling out our new and unique feature in several cities, including London, Stockholm and Oslo, and Helsinki.
 Our ‘anti-drink-riding’ innovation is active between 9pm and 4am on Thursdays, Fridays and Saturdays.
 It’s simple but effective.
 In London, for example, riders are reminded of the laws on drink-riding and asked if they are okay to ride.
-If they have been drinking, an in-app notification will direct them to book a taxi via a FREE NOW app - which will be offering both taxi and e-scooter hire.
+If they have been drinking, an in-app notification will direct them to book a taxi via the FREE NOW app.
 TIER is partnering with Taxi Stockholm and Oslo Taxis on similar partnerships in Sweden and Norway.
 Is it foolproof?
 No. As with cars and bikes, it is not possible to eliminate the risk of people drinking before they get going, but first indications are that it’s a popular feature and people are using it to make safe and responsible transport decisions.

 The design of our ‘anti-drink-riding’ feature was informed by our research partnership with Innovation Bubble, which found that there are both psychological and pragmatic drivers behind why people drink and then ride an e-scooter.